 I will bless the LORD at all times; His praise shall continually be in my mouth.
 Psalm 34:1

-The entire Psalm is filled with admonishments, as David gives encouragement when he himself could have used it.
+The entire Psalm is filled with admonishments, as David gives his followers encouragement when he himself could have used encouragement.

 “Taste and see that the Lord Is good” (v.8)